 13. Get More Nothing

 One thing that I humbly and honestly believe that every person on this blue and green Earth needs more of, is nothing.
 And be careful not to misread that sentiment.
 I’m not saying that there’s nothing we need.
 To the contrary, there’s a whole lot that we all need more of.
-And right up front of that list, along with love, freedom, time, and laughter, is nothing.
+And right up front of that list, along with love, independence, time, and laughter, is nothing.

 Our lives are, in nearly every way, completely full.
 A typical person’s day has 100 things to do and 1,000 things that won’t make the cut.
 Their schedule is nonstop, their budget is crammed, and their house is overwhelmed with “stuff”.
 There is so much beauty, wonder, and joy that a world like this affords us, but it also creates so many new opportunities for stress, fear, anxiety, and overwhelm.